 There are other factors that could explain why depression is higher with this generation than in the past.
 Millennials are more open to talking about their personal struggles than older generations.
 Maybe older generations also had high rates of depression, but the social stigmas and lack of awareness interfered with it being reported on.

-With mental health awareness campaigns going on all around the world, greater acceptance of those with mental health conditions and the presence of resources on school campuses and online, millennials are more open to talking about their mental health struggles than the previous generations.
+With mental health awareness campaigns going on all around the world, greater acceptance of those with mental health conditions and the presence of therapy resources online, millennials are more open to talking about their mental health struggles than the previous generations.
 If this is truly what’s behind this seeming surge in depression, then the problem is not as dramatic is often perceived.
 Either way, we are fortunate enough to live at time when seeking out professional help has never been easier.